izivkov/GShockTimeServer/README.md

 It will then restart the server, so you will always be running the latest version.
 The scripts sets us a cron job to run periodically and check for new tags on the `gshock-server-dist` GitHub repository.
 We recommend running this script, because we plan on adding new features soon.

+### setup-boot.sh (Optional)

+This script creates a service and another script, `onboot.sh`, to run on reboot. `onboot.sh` disables Wi-Fi power saving mode and restarts the G-Shock service once Wi-Fi is up.
+This is done to address some stability issues with the Pi Zero, where the device may lose Bluetooth and Wi-Fi connectivity.
+If you are not experiencing these issues, there is no need to run this script, but you can add your own commands in `onboot.sh` instead.

 ### enable-spi.sh

 This script will enable the Linux driver needed for the display.
 Without this step, the display will not work.
 Reboot when asked after the script runs.